Electoral Backgrounder - polling place and other offences

 Injunctions

-1. Section 383 of the Act provides that the Federal Court may grant an injunction to (amongst other things) prohibit a person from engaging in conduct that constitutes a contravention of the law in relation to elections.
+1. Section 383 of the Electoral Act provides that the Federal Court may grant an injunction to (amongst other things):

 2. The AEC and candidates in the election may make an application for an injunction to the Federal Court.
 If the AEC is informed or becomes aware that a person may have committed an offence, the AEC determines whether it is appropriate in the circumstances to apply for an injunction.
 The Federal Court is able to order injunctions at short notice on Election Day.